Header Image 1

 Key Stage 4

-At GCSE we offer two qualifications in the department.
+At GCSE we offer :

 1. GCSE in Computer Science (AQA specification 8525)

-The course is assessed by two written papers.
-Paper 1 assesses computational thinking, code tracing, problem solving, writing and testing algorithms and contributes 50% of the overall grade.
-Paper 2 assesses the theoretical aspects of Computer Science and contributes 50% to the overall grade.
+• Paper 1 assesses computational thinking, code tracing, problem solving, writing and testing algorithms and contributes 50% of the overall grade.

 Key Stage 5

 At A-Level we study the AQA specification.
 The course is divided into two halves - programming and Theory.
 We study advanced programming concepts such as object oriented programming, functional programming, SQL and the use of data structures.
 On the theoretical side we focus on the theory of computation, computer architecture, communication and networking and legal, moral, ethical issues surrounding the use of Computing.
-The course is assessed through a written paper (40%), an online examination involving significant programming tasks (40%) and a non examination assessment where students develop a fully fledged software for a client (20%).
+The course is assessed through a written paper (40%), an online examination involving significant programming tasks (40%) and a non examination assessment where students develop a full fledged solution for a client (20%).

 Where can Computer Science take me?